 Bernard Nazarmukhamedov

-In 2019, together with a large group of musicians, DJs, experimenters, and like-minded friends — Minas Connect, Potrvcheno, Farro Garsia — we held one of the first United Underground / IlkhomElectroFest festivals.
-There, I first combined electronic music and dramatic art.
-Now I have several scripts written in this direction.
+In 2019, together with a large group of musicians, DJs, experimenters and like-minded friends — Minas Connect, Potrvcheno and Farro Garsia — we organised one of the first festivals, United Underground / Ilkhom Electro Fest.
+It was there that I first combined electronic music with dramatic theatre.
+I now have several scripts written in this direction.

 Bernard Nazarmukhamedov